On the weight distribution of the cosets of MDS codes: MDS codes as multiple coverings of deep holes and multiple saturating sets in

-\begin{proof} \begin{description} \item[(i)] From $H_d$, we remove $\delta=q+1-n$ columns.
-The removed columns are not a linear combination of $\le d-2$ columns of the parity check matrix, but they can be obtained as a linear combination of $d-1$ columns.
-Therefore, $R=d-1$ and we may use Theorem \ref{th4_W=d-1}.
-Each of the removed columns gives rise to $q-1$ syndromes of distinct weight $d-1$ cosets.
-If $H_d$ gives a $[q+1,q+2-d,d]_qR$ MDS code with $R=d-2$ then we have no other weight $d-1$ cosets. \item[(ii)] The proof is similar to the case (i). \qedhere \end{description} \end{proof}
+\begin{proof} The columns, removed from $H_\C$, are not a linear combination of $\le d-2$ columns of $H_\C$, otherwise the distance of $\C$ would be $<d$.
+But the removed columns can be obtained as a linear combination of $d-1$ columns of $H_{\C_\Delta}$ since any $d$ columns of $H_\C$ are linearly dependent.
+So, $R_\Delta=d-1$ and we may use Theorem \ref{th4_W=d-1}. \end{proof}